wedodge89/python-playground/documentation/data-types.md

 **list**-List.
 Denoted by square brackets [].
 A list of like or unlike data.
 Basically equivalent to arrays in other programming languages.

 **None**-None.
 Represents an absence of value, such as when a function does not return any data.
 Roughly equivalent to Null in other programming languages.

+**dict**-Dictionary.
+Both a data type and a data structure.
+A dictionary is denoted by {} and made of one or more key-value pairs.